mmorrow256/odin-recipes/README.md

 Basic Web Development Project

-The skills that I will be demonstrating here are
-Using command line interface to create directories, headings, inserting images,and creating lists through HTML
+The skills that I will be demonstrating here are using command line interface to create directories, headings, inserting images,and ordered/unordered lists in HTML.
+Will also be using relative and absolute links.